cal-itp/data-infra/docs/analytics_tools/saving_code.md

 ### Helpful Hints

-These are helpful Git commands an analyst might run need, but are listed in no particular order.
+These are helpful Git commands an analyst might need, listed in no particular order.

 * During collaboration, if another analyst already created a remote branch, and you want to work off of the same branch: `git checkout -b our-project-branch origin/our-project-branch`
 * To discard the changes you made to a file, `git checkout my-notebook.ipynb`, and you can revert back to the version that was last committed.